Markets

 - UK100

-The GER30’s underlying instrument is the DAX index future.
+The GDAXI’s underlying instrument is the DAX index future.
 The DAX is a blue chip stock market index consisting of the 30 major German companies.

 The UK100’s underlying instrument is the FTSE 100 index future.
 This FTSE 100 is an index of the 100 companies listed on the London Stock Exchange.

-The FRA40’s underlying instrument is the CAC40 index future.
+The FCHI’s underlying instrument is the CAC40 index future.
 The CAC40 is the benchmark stock market index of the Euronext Paris: i.e. Airbus.

 Indices: Asia / Australia